mozilla/forecasting/simpleprophet/README.md

  - Due to the "smoothed" nature of MAU as a metric, yearly seasonality was adequate to capture all holiday effects except for Easter, which was included as a model component.
  - We select a start date for the training data based on the point where the metric appears to have reached a somewhat steady state in its development - the first weeks of most metrics are quite atypically and their use for training would not be helpful.
- - Similarly, some product metrics have "anomalies" - period during which the metric value was highly atypical, usually due to a data problem.
+ - Similarly, some product metrics have "anomalies" - periods during which the metric value was highly atypical, usually due to a data problem.
 These periods were excluded from training data.
  - The appropriate start dates and anomaly periods were determined through manual examination of metric plots.